JoshDoody/joshdoody.github.io/_book_chapters/get-a-big-raise.md

 ---
 layout: book_chapter
-title: Do you have to quit your job to get a big raise?
+title: 'Part 3: Do you have to quit your job to get a big raise?'
 tagline: How to know when you should ask for a raise
 excerpt: Timing your request correctly is extremely important.
 Here are some things to help determine when you should ask for a raise.
 last_modified_at: 2016-06-28
+share_title: Do you have to quit your job to get a big raise?
+type: contents
-chapter: content
+chapter: part-3
 section: 10
 ---